davepacheco/kartlytics/README.md

 This project is just a prototype.
-On most input, it's able to identify the start of the race, the characters playing, the positions of each player during the race, and the end of the race.
+On most input, it's able to identify the start of the race, the characters playing, the positions of each player during the race, the end of the race, and item box information.
 It emits both plaintext and JSON, and reads PNGs, PPMs, and raw videos.
 There's also a primitive Node server that processes video uploads.
 Remaining items include:

 - handle aborted races better. (kartvid detects this, but doesn't emit events very nicely.)
 - detect pause screen.
 - Detect lap completion (to show lap times).
-- Detect weapons.
-The most reliable way to detect weapons gotten is probably to look at the *last* weapon in the weapon box before the box itself disappears.
-  (All the other ideas I've come up with can't really handle the case where a player immediately uses the weapon.)
-But even then, you have to worry about super mushrooms (which flash), triple mushrooms (which become 2 or 1 before going away), and people stealing weapons with ghosts.
 - Position along the track for detecting "hot spots" where people tend to get slowed down.
 - Detect a "Billing": spending most of the race in 1st place, but losing due to